cirkwis/gcp-professional-data-eng-certfication/GCP - Question.md

 </ol>

 >**Answer: D**
-> d
+>
->This is correct.
+>D is correct.
 Partner Interconnect is useful for data up to 10 Gbps and is offered by ISPs with SLAs.